-We remark that this circularisation occurs independently of effects due to tides raised on the planet which are also expected to lead to circularisation.
-However, in this context we note that the current orbital period of Kepler-91b is large enough that such tides may not have operated significantly during the life time of the star (see eg. Ivanov & Papaloizou 2007, 2010).
+We remark that this circularization occurs independently of effects due to tides raised on the planet that are also expected to lead to circularization.
+However, in this context we note that the current orbital period of Kepler-91b is large enough that such tides may not have operated significantly during the lifetime of the star (see e.g. Ivanov & Papaloizou 2007, 2010).
 Note that for slightly larger and slightly smaller initial orbital periods the evolution would be qualitatively different.
-In the former case the orbital period actually increases during the late stages of stellar evolution due to the effect of mass loss from the system.
-In the latter case dynamical tides are very efficient and the orbit rapidly shrinks during the later evolutionary stages.
-Thus, the orbital parameters of the present day Kepler-91b are rather special, since within the framework of our model, only for such parameters do we expect efficient orbital circularisation, while strong prior evolution of the semi-major axis is not expected.
+In the former case, the orbital period actually increases during the late stages of stellar evolution due to the effect of mass loss from the system.
+In the latter case, dynamical tides are very efficient and the orbit rapidly shrinks during the later evolutionary stages.
+Thus, the orbital parameters of the present-day

+Kepler-91b are rather special, since within the framework of our model, only for such parameters do we expect efficient orbital circularization, while strong prior evolution of the semimajor axis is not expected.